Healthdirect Free Australian health advice you can count on.

 Which countries have Zika virus outbreaks?

-For an up to date list of countries with a risk of Zika, go to the US Centers for Disease Control and Prevention website.
+For an up-to-date list of countries with a risk of Zika, check the US Centers for Disease Control and Prevention website.

-There have been no reported cases of Zika being contracted in Australia, although there have been some travellers returning with the virus from overseas in recent years.
+There have been no reported cases of Zika being contracted in Australia, but some travellers have returned with the virus from overseas in recent years.

 Guidelines for travellers